 - There are no toilets at the Shark Lake parking lot or trailhead.
 If you need to go, drive 4 minutes further down the Mt.
 Shark road and use the facilities in the main Mt.
 Shark parking lot.

-- There are no drinking water facilities, so fill your hydration packs before you leave.
+- There are no drinking water facilities, so bring plenty of water from home.

 - There is no camping or fires allowed in the area.